oat-sa/taohub-articles/forge/items/authoring.md

 QTI
 ===

 QTI stands for Question and Tests Interoperability, a specification defined by the IMS consortium and that allow items interoperability between platforms.
-TAO implements this specification and allows users to create QTI compliant QTI items using the embedded QTI authoring tool.\
+TAO implements this specification and allows users to create QTI compliant QTI items using the embedded QTI authoring tool.<br/>

 The specification may be consulted here : http://www.imsglobal.org/question/qti\_v2p0/imsqti\_oviewv2p0.html

 QTI covers common needs in terms of items with a focus on the type of items and interaction types that are deliverable on paper.
 More complex interactions taking benefit of the use of computers may be achieved in TAO through the use of Open Web Items.